AhmetCetin04/Learn-Git-With-Anki/Class1-GitStatesAndSections.md

 5. Remote Repository
    - This is the distributed git archival system.
 It is a database of all commits made by all users to the Remote Repository (like a Github repo), Behaves very similarly to the Local Repository.
 Users can fetch or clone from the Remote repository to get the remote files on their own computers.

-For a great visual guide to how files move through Git, check out: https://ndpsoftware.com/git-cheatsheet.html#loc=workspace;
+For a great visual guide to how files move through Git, check out:</br>
+https://ndpsoftware.com/git-cheatsheet.html#loc=workspace;

 *This guide is info-dense—don’t hesitate to reread it as needed.*